Remembering Extraordinary Saint Gordon Straw

 By Emily Ann Garcia and Matt James

-Board Members who were present included Matt James (Co-Chair), Emily Ann Garcia (Co-Chair), Margaret Moreland (Secretary), Emily Ewing, Matta Ghaly, Jeff Johnson, and Brad Froslee.
+Board Members who were present included Matt James (Co-Chair), Emily Ann Garcia (Co-Chair), Margaret Moreland (Secretary), Emily Ewing, Jeff Johnson, and Brad Froslee.
 ELM’s Treasurer, Charlie Horn, was present as well.
 ELM staff who were present included Amanda Nelson and Olivia LaFlamme.
 Board members absent from the meeting included Barbara Lundblad and newly joined board member Angela Shannon.

 This past October ELM’s Board of Directors met for one of two annual in-person meetings at the beautiful Nicholas Center in Downtown Chicago.
 Each meeting we endeavor to remind ourselves of who Extraordinary Lutheran Ministries is by keeping our Explicit Practices before us, we share them with you now as a reminder of who you are as a Proclaimer, supporter, ally of ELM and the incredible LGBTQIA+ ministers that continue to transform and enrich the world.